 NIGMS supports basic biomedical research that contributes to the understanding of fundamental cellular and physiological principles.
 General areas of interest include cell biology, biophysics, genetics, developmental biology, pharmacology, physiology, biological chemistry, biomedical technology, bioinformatics and computational biology.
 The material below provides details on these areas.

-View the entire list of programs descriptions and contacts.
+View the entire list of program descriptions and contacts.

 Biomedical Technology, Bioinformatics, and Computational Biology